Trajectories

 Extension Conventions

 When adding a new trajectory, the most important rule is to preserve output semantics.
-A new class should still produce the same 12-dimensional target meaning as the existing trajectory family.
+A new class should still produce the same dict-based target meaning as the existing trajectory family.
 It should not embed controller heuristics, backend-specific reward assumptions, or local plotting concerns into the sampling function.

 The third rule is to keep time as the explicit organizing variable.
 Trajectories in this package are time-parameterized reference generators, not stateful planners that mutate task logic over time.
 That keeps their role stable and makes them easier to reason about when they are embedded inside larger control or training workflows.